Lendio Onboarding

 • 7/7 participants said the experience was easy to understand.

-• 7/7 participants understood that linking accounts will provide financial insights.
+• 7/7 participants understood that linking bank accounts will provide financial insights.

 • 7/7 participants gave positive feedback about their experience.